 Until 1970 the administration of Iran occasionally propelled claims to sovereignty over Bahrain, but these were denied.
 All the claims to Bahrain pressed by Iran were denied after a UN mission determined that the Bahrainis wished to stay independent of that country.

-The serious seeds of discontent were felt in 1956 at the height of Pan-Arab Nationalism and the Suez Debacle.
+The seeds of discontent were felt in 1956 at the height of Pan-Arab Nationalism and the Suez Debacle.
 The British foreign secretary official was stoned by protesters.
 Soon thereafter, Hostile to British mobs broke out in which many people were killed.
 They were serious enough for the British to land troops.

 Bahrain’s Independence became sure to happen with Britain’s declaration that it could never again bear the cost of its defense commitments thus would pull back itself from the Gulf by 1971.
-Bahrain became fully independent that year, however, has since maintained friendly ties and close diplomatic links with the British especially in the military and police fields.
+Bahrain became fully independent that year, however, it has since maintained friendly ties and close diplomatic links with the British especially in the military and police fields.

 On 15 August 1971, Sheikh Isa bin Salman al-Khalifa announced that, in perspective of the failure of the bigger alliance to appear, Bahrain would declare its independence.
 A treaty of friendship was signed with the United Kingdom, ending Bahrain’s status as a British protectorate and Sheik Isa bin Salman was assigned the emir.
 Bahrain at that point became a member of the United Nations and the Arab League.

-Bahrain National Day – Bahrain Independence Day: Dates & Timeline
+Bahrain National Day: Celebrations & Activities

+Bahrain National Day is celebrated with great enthusiasm, pride, zeal, and fervor.
 Bahrain gained its independence from British rule in 1971.
 National Day in Bahrain is celebrated the entire month of December with fireworks, festivals, carnivals among other festivities.

 1).
 Bahrainis across the country participate in festivities to mark Bahrain’s National Day on December 16.
 Organizations and schools hold special independence day festivals and activities, and roads and cars and buildings are beautifully decorated.